top of page

 Born in Guyana in 1944, Bernie Grant was a dedicated community organiser, trade unionist, founder of the African Reparations Movement (ARM UK) and one of Britain's first Black Members of Parliament.
 He emigrated from Georgetown to join his family in north London in 1963.
 Back home in the Caribbean, Grant had been inspired by radio reports on anti–colonial struggle and liberation movements across Africa and the Caribbean.
 This greatly influenced his activism and politics into his adulthood.

-In April, Professor Hakim Adi gave the annual Bernie Grant Memorial Lecture, delivering a paper titled 'History Matters: Affirming the History of Africa and the African Diaspora'.
+In April, Professor Hakim Adi gave this year's Bernie Grant Memorial Lecture, delivering a paper titled 'History Matters: Affirming the History of Africa and the African Diaspora'.
 The lecture opened with the following quote from Bernie Grant:

 “Our history has been distorted so as to deny our achievements.
 We are saying today that there are certain historic truths.
 There are certain things that happened in the past and those things cannot be swept under the carpet any longer.” – Reparations or Bust, Bernie Grant, 11th April 1993